jask-lang/.github/profile/README.md

+# A secure way of scripting
 jask is a highly readable and safe interpreted language in early development.
 The interpreter is fully written in C# without other dependencies.
-It is just a hobby project for fun and learning, contributions are always welcome!
+It is a hobby project for fun and learning, so contributions are always welcome!

-A brief summary of the properties:
+A brief summary of the features of jask:
-* dynamically typed variables (variables are just a container for any kind of data)
+* :star: dynamically typed variables (variables are just a container for any kind of data)
-* strongly typed values (jask enforces strict type checking)
+* :muscle: strongly typed values (jask enforces strict type checking)
-* fully immutable (things in jask cannot mutate themselves, operations always creating copies)
+* :lock: fully immutable (things in jask cannot mutate themselves, operations always creating copies)
-* data and behaviour are separated (functions are not bound to anything, data is held separated)
+* :construction: data and behaviour are separated (functions are not bound to anything, data is held separated)

-jask is designed as a language that always prioritizes explicit actions over implicit ones.
+jask is designed as a language that always prioritizes **explicit** actions over **implicit** ones.
 Code is always executed deterministically and, by default, runs without permissions for input and output or read and write access at the file level.
-These must be explicitly passed to the interpreter as arguments before each execution.
-This ensures that unknown code can only perform permitted actions.
+Permissions must be explicitly passed to the interpreter before each execution.
+This ensures that unknown code can only perform limited actions in a sandbox, imagine *never trust, always verify*.

-Find the interpreter [here](https://github.com/jask-lang/interpreter).
-A collection of useful functions written in jask can be found at [jcore](https://github.com/jask-lang/jcore).
+Dive right into?
+Find the interpreters implementation [here](https://github.com/jask-lang/interpreter).
+A collection of useful functions written completely in jask can be found at [jcore](https://github.com/jask-lang/jcore).
+Want syntax highlightning for your IDE?
+[We got you](https://github.com/jask-lang/syntax-highlighting).

 # Try jask out!
 Invoke the interactive mode directly in a terminal: